zowe/docs-site/docs/troubleshoot/troubleshoot-apiml.md

   Reason:
   Error while initializing HTTP Client.
 The sslContextBuilder was disrupted either when trusting the connection or while building the secure socket protocol implementation.
   Action:
+  Contact support to get more help.

 - ZWEAD110
   Unsecure HTTP is used to connect to Discovery Service
   Reason:
   This service is registered to Discovery service with unsecure HTTP protocol
   Action:
-  It is advisabl to restart the discovery service with verifySslCertificatesOfServices parameter set to true and make your service use SSL certification
+  If you are in production, it is recommended to restart your service with verifySslCertificatesOfServices parameter set to true and have your service use SSL certification

 - ZWEAD111
   Error loading secret key: '%s'